tecunningham/tecunningham.github.io/_drafts/two-systems.md

 * **2005, Charles Munger, "The Psychology of Human Misjudgment"** http://web.archive.org/web/20151004200748/http://law.indiana.edu/instruction/profession/doc/16_1.pdf
-    * A short essay that is a collection of observations - from history, business, & psychology - about psychological quirks.
+    * A short essay that is a collection of observations - from history, business, & psychology - about quirks of judgment.
 Very little attempt to theorize, but well written.

 * **2009: Kahneman & Klein, "Conditions for intuitive expertise: A failure to disagree."**
     - This paper summarizes agreements of two researchers coming from different points of view: Kahneman is famous for finding cases where human judgment is bad ("heuristics and biases"); Klein is famous for finding cases where judgment is good ("naturalistic decision-making").
    - "We describe task environments as “high-validity” if there are stable relationships between objectively identifiable cues and subsequent events or between cues and the outcomes of possible actions.
 Medicine and firefighting are practiced in environments of fairly high validity.
 In contrast, outcomes are effectively unpredictable in zero-validity environments.
 To a good approximation, predictions of the future value of individual stocks and long-term forecasts of political events are made in a zero-validity environment."
     - "An environment of high validity is a necessary condition for the development of skilled intuitions.
 Other necessary conditions include adequate opportunities for learning the environment (prolonged practice and feedback that is both rapid and unequivocal).
 If an environment provides valid cues and good feedback, skill and expert intuition will eventually develop in individuals of sufficient talent."

 * **2011, Daniel Kahneman, "Thinking Fast & Slow"**

 * **2015, Philip Tetlock, "Superforecasters"**